As nurses demand fair wages and raise understaffing concerns, nurse strikes have been popping up all over the United States in 2022.

 This makes it difficult to understand whether or not the recent patient strikes have negatively affected patient outcomes.

-Bloomberg Law reports that the potential for nursing strikes may be elevated in 2022.
-This is because a lot of union contracts are set to expire this year.
+Bloomberg Law reported that the potential for nursing strikes was elevated in 2022.
+This is because a lot of union contracts were set to expire.

-Some healthcare systems with contracts expiring this year include:
+Some healthcare systems with contracts that expired last year include:

 - University of California (14,600)